 Gone are the days of a “job for life” or “putting up and shutting up”; since the pandemic hit in early 2020, workers are demanding their jobs work for them.

-While you, as a business, have to keep running with an eye firmly glued on your profits, they also have to recognize that the backbone of their businesses are their employees.
+While you, as a business, have to keep running with an eye firmly glued on your profits, they also have to recognize that the backbone of their businesses is their employees.
 And if those employees aren’t happy, then something has (and is) going to give.

 Avoiding the Great Resignation in Your Business